 There are 2 ways in which you can mix the dough.
-Either through rubbing in method (mixing the butter and flour to a breadcrumbs consistency before adding the sugar to form a dough) I used in making the classic shortbread cookies here or the creaming method (creaming the butter and sugar before adding the flour to form a dough) I used in making my matcha shortbread cookies here.
-Both ways are fine and for this particular jam filled shortbread cookies, I used the rubbing in method.
+Either through rubbing in method (mixing the butter and flour to a breadcrumbs consistency before adding the sugar to form a dough) I used in making the classic shortbread cookies here or the creaming method (creaming the butter and sugar before adding the flour to form a dough) I used in making my white chocolate matcha cookies here.
+Both ways are fine and for these mango cookies, I used the rubbing in method.

 - Sift in the flour.

-- At slow speed, mix the flour and butter until it turns crumbly.
+- At low speed, mix the flour and butter until it turns crumbly.

-- Add in the sugar and continue mixing until the sugar is well incorporated.
+- Add in the sugar into the flour mixture and continue mixing until the sugar is well incorporated.

 - Turn the dough onto a clean workspace.